hamzabadat/Snooker-Game/README.md

 ├── input.js           # Keyboard and mouse input handling
 └── game.js            # Game logic, scoring, and UI
 ```

-### Key Design Decisions

-1. **Constants File**: All "magic numbers" extracted to a constants file for easy tweaking
-2. **Modular Design**: Each file has a single responsibility
-3. **Physics Configuration**: Adjustable ball friction, restitution, and air resistance
-4. **Proportional Sizing**: Table and ball sizes calculated proportionally for scalability

 ## 🚀 Running Locally

 1. Clone this repository